Micromechanics of rock damage and its recovery in cyclic loading conditions: Strain and energy partitioning: Inelastic vs. elastic effects of microcracks and microscale friction

 During hydrostatic decompression, both vertical and horizontal crack densities increase with decreasing confining pressure, reaching values of the order of 0.1 at the lowest pressure (Figure \ref{fig:decompress_cracks}).
 The increase in anisotropy noted in Figure \ref{fig:decompress_thomsen} is explained by a stronger increase in vertical compared to horizontal crack density.

-\section{Strain and energy partitioning: Inelastic vs. elastic effects of microcracks and internal friction}
+\section{Strain and energy partitioning: Inelastic vs. elastic effects of microcracks and microscale friction}

 The combined knowledge of stress, strain and dynamic elastic moduli allows us to partially quantify the contributions of open microcracks and other microstructural changes in the total deformation of the rock.
-The total strain $\epsilon_{ij}^\mathrm{tot}$ is decomposed as \citep[][his equation 2.27]{rice75} \begin{linenomath} \end{linenomath} where $S^0_{ijkl}$ is the compliance tensor of the crack-free matrix, $\Delta S_{ijkl}$ is the change in compliance due to open cracks, $\sigma_{kl}$ is the stress tensor and $\epsilon^\mathrm{i}_{ij}$ is the strain associated with all inelastic processes, including internal sliding and crack growth.
+The total strain $\epsilon_{ij}^\mathrm{tot}$ in a homogeneous elementary volume of material is decomposed as \citep[][his equation 2.27]{rice75} \begin{linenomath} \end{linenomath} where $S^0_{ijkl}$ is the compliance tensor of the crack-free matrix, $\Delta S_{ijkl}$ is the change in compliance due to open cracks, $\sigma_{kl}$ is the stress tensor and $\epsilon^\mathrm{i}_{ij}$ is the strain associated with all inelastic processes, including internal sliding and crack growth.

 At all the tested confining pressures, the axial strain is dominated by the elastic contribution together with inelastic processes (Figure \ref{fig:strainpart}).
 The contribution of crack-induced compliance changes is practically negligible.
 In terms of volumetric strain, the elastic contribution is significant, producing additional compression, and the contribution of inelastic processes increases with increasing differential stress to produce dilation, which eventually dominates the total response.
 There again, purely elastic variations in compliance due to open cracks do not produce significant strains.
 In any case, the effect of open cracks is to increase elastic compliances in dry rocks, which would tend to produce \emph{more compressive strains} with increasing damage.
 The large dilatancy is therefore an effect of inelastic variations in crack length, sliding and crack opening.